john-kurkowski/tldextract/README.md

 Use an absolute path when specifying the `suffix_list_urls` keyword argument.
 `os.path` is your friend.

-The command line update command can be used with a url or local file you specify:
+The command line update command can be used with a URL or local file you specify:

 ```zsh
 tldextract --update --suffix_list_url "http://foo.bar.baz"